-About a decade ago, we bought 3,360 square foot home with a 30 year fixed rate mortgage.
+We bought a 3,360 square foot home with a 30 year fixed rate mortgage.
 At the time, we thought the newly built home was a great steal and in some ways it was.

 At the time of our purchase, it was the start of the housing crisis.
 And homes were beginning to drop in price … so we paid less than what the new home was originally selling at.

 The only problem was (as we have later realized) that our home is too big … even with 3 kids.

 We easily could have bought a 2,500 square foot home and lived comfortably.

 So by publishing our housing expenses every year … maybe we can help another young couple consider the options of buying a smaller home?
 I’m not saying you shouldn’t buy a bigger home … just something you may want to consider.

 Well let’s dive into more numbers about the cost of owning a home in 2019.

 The Cost of Home Ownership

 Between my wife and I … we can afford to pay our mortgage every month.